-- Click the checkbox at the top left – that will select all the messages currently visible (usually 25)
+- Click the checkbox at the top left – that will select all the messages currently visible (usually 50 or 100)

-- Notice the message that appears at the top in a light yellow box ‘ All 25 conversations on this page are selected.
-Select all 601 conversations in Social.
+- Notice the message that appears at the top in blue letters ‘ All 102 conversations on this page are selected.
+Select all 10,299 conversations in Promotions.

 - Click the trashcan.
 BOOM!
-The entire category of Social messages is EMPTY.
+The entire category of Promotion messages is EMPTY.
 They will remain in your Trash for 30 days, then gone forever.

 Read more about how Delete works in Gmail in the official help page: Delete or recover deleted Gmail messages.